Mozzik

-Gramoz Aliu (/sq/; born 29 September 1995), known professionally as Mozzik, is an Albanian rapper and singer who predominately raps and sings in Albanian.
+Gramoz Aliu (/sq/; born 29 September 1995), known professionally as Mozzik, is an Albanian rapper and singer.
 Born in Bocholt, Germany and raised in Ferizaj, Aliu began to make music at an early age before pursuing a professional career as a rapper.
 He rose to significant attention in Albanian-speaking countries after signing contract with On Records.
 Aliu later earned popularity in German-speaking Europe, as he collaborated with his wife and fellow rapper Loredana.
 Their collaborations achieved commercial success in Austria, Germany and Switzerland, and topped the charts in the aforementioned countries.
 Due to his success, he signed contract with Sony Music Germany and announced his debut studio album to be released in 2020.

 Life and career

 1995–2020: Breakthrough and Mozzart

 Mozzik was born as Gramoz Aliu on 29 September 1995 into an Albanian family in Ferizaj, then part of the Socialist Federal Republic of Yugoslavia, present Kosovo.
-He has an elder brother, Getoar Aliu, who is also a rapper and songwriter known professionally as Getinjo.
+He has an elder brother, Getoar Aliu, who is also a rapper and songwriter, known professionally as Getinjo.
 Mozzik was signed by On Records, Mozzik rose to widespread attention in the Albanian-speaking Balkans.
 In January 2020, Mozzik announced an upcoming single in collaboration with Kosovo-Albanian rapper Tayna during a social media post.
 The aforementioned single, "Edhe ti", was premiered in the same month and entered the music charts in Albania, Germany and Switzerland.
 In February 2020, he released his follow-up singles "Auf Wiedersehen" and "Tom & Jerry", the first marking his first single entirely written in the German language.